Attempted assassination of Mikhail Gorbachev: Gorbachev

-Mikhail Gorbachev became the General Secretary of the Communist Party in 1985 after the death of Konstantin Chernenko.
-Seeking to lead the country out of a period of stagnation and to wind down its authoritarian government, he enacted several reforms, most notably glasnost and perestroika.
-These reforms failed to improve the standard of living, and the economy began to shrink.
-Over time he became extremely unpopular, and there were several attempts to oust him from power, including a coup attempt in 1991.
+Mikhail Gorbachev became the General Secretary of the Communist Party of the Soviet Union in 1985 after the death of Konstantin Chernenko, making him the de facto leader of the Soviet Union.
+Gorbachev, seeking to lead the country out of an "Era of stagnation" and away from authoritarianism, enacted a number of liberalisation reforms in order to save the Soviet political and economic system from collapse.
+These reforms, most notably glasnost and perestroika, failed to improve the standard of living and often caused more problems instead of solving them.
+Ironically, the economy of the Soviet Union which had been in a state of stagnation since the 1970s began to shrink rather than grow.
+By 1990, Gorbachev was extremely unpopular with both hardliners and reformers, and there were several failed attempts to oust him from power.

 Perpetrator

 Aleksandr Shmonov was born on 21 February 1952 in Leningrad to an affluent family.
+After serving in the Soviet Army, he worked as a mechanic at the Izhora Plant in Kolpino.
+Shmonov was a member of the Social Democratic Party of Russia, having joined the party in the late 1980s before its official founding, and a strong supporter of democratic reforms in the Soviet Union.
+He blamed Gorbachev for the April 9 tragedy in Tbilisi in April 1989, and the Black January massacre in Baku in January 1990.
+Shmonov was opposed to the upcoming inaugural election for the President of the Soviet Union (an office which Gorbachev had created) in March 1990.
+It was an indirect election held by the Congress of People's Deputies with Gorbachev as its sole candidate, which was perceived by some as a rigged election.
+He determined that Gorbachev should be assassinated in order to guarantee democratic presidential elections.

-After serving in the Soviet Army, he worked as a mechanic and plumber.
-He blamed Gorbachev for the April 9 tragedy in Tbilisi and the Black January massacre in Baku, and determined that he should be executed to guarantee democratic presidential elections.
-Shmonov meticulously planned the attempt, having purchased a German rifle with police permission, which he then manually transformed into a sawed-off shotgun.
-He would regularly practice shooting in the woods, and from March 1990 he began to post leaflets openly calling for the overthrow of the Communist Party.
-Before heading to Moscow to carry out the attempt, he wrote a letter to the Kremlin issuing an ultimatum, but it was ignored.
+Shmonov meticulously planned the assassination attempt, having purchased a rare shotgun from Germany with a police permit, which he then manually transformed into a sawn-off shotgun.
+He would regularly practice shooting in the woods, and from March 1990 he began to post leaflets openly calling for the overthrow of the Communist Party and Gorbachev's death.
+Shmonov, before heading to Moscow to carry out his plan, wrote a letter to the Kremlin issuing an ultimatum but it was ignored.